-A Blueway encompasses water and land-based trails of varying distances.
+A Blueway encompasses water and land-based trails of varying distances but should be of sufficient scale (at least half a day) to offer users a range of opportunities to engage in physical activity both on land and water.
+Remember to focus on the needs of 'the dabbler' so often less is more.
 A Blueway water trail should have at least one water 'node' or focal point.
-At this node a water trail can be a 'stay and play' water experience or it can include a short trail journey which returns you back to where you started.
-A Blueway can also bring you on a longer journey to finish at a different place.
-A Blueway should be of sufficient scale (at least half a day) to offer users a range of opportunities to engage in physical activity both on land and water.
+At this node a water trail can be a 'stay and play' water experience, can include a short trail journey which returns you back to where you started or take you on a slightly longer journey.